Last year LinkedIn was great for finding customers.

 In 2016, you could do an Advanced Search that would allow you to put in the Job Title of your ideal customer, the ideal industry and a radius within which they were located.
 Press a button and LinkedIn would search through your 1st, 2nd and 3rd connections plus any Groups that you had joined and produce a list of likely candidates.
 It would even allow you to save that list and automatically update it for you when anyone new joined LinkedIn who met your criteria.

-However, that feature is now severely curtailed in 2017 for free accounts.
+However, that feature has disappeared in 2017 for free accounts.

 But all is not lost - you just need to be a bit more industrious and innovative.
 And, in some ways, the lack of automation will actually improve the way you select your list of potential prospects.
 It forces you to be more selective about who you add to your sales pipeline.
 Read on to find out how to use LinkedIn to find customers in 2017.